Zonotopal algebra and forward exchange matroids: Introduction

 Zonotopal algebra is closely related to matroid theory: the Hilbert series of zonotopal spaces only depend on the matroid structure of the list $X$.

-It is known that there is a canonical way to construct bases for the spaces of $\Pcal$-type \cite{ardila-postnikov-2009,dyn-ron-1990, holtz-ron-2011,li-ron-2011}.
+It is known that there is a canonical way to construct bases for the spaces of $\Pcal$-type \cite{ardila-postnikov-2009,dyn-ron-1990, holtz-ron-2011,lenz-todd-2015,li-ron-2013}.
 The first of the two main results in this paper is an algorithm that constructs a basis for spaces of $\Dcal$-type.
 Two different algorithms are already known \cite{dahmen-1990,deBoor-Ron-computational-1992}.
 However, our algorithm has several advantages over the other two: it is canonical and it yields a basis that is dual to the known basis for the $\Pcal$-space.
 Here, canonical means that the basis that we obtain only depends on the order of the elements in the list $X$ and not on any further choices.
+In \cite{lenz-todd-2015}, the author used the duality between the bases of the $\Pcal$-space and the $\Dcal$-space to prove a slight generalisation of the Khovanskii--Pukhlikov formula \cite{pukhlikov-khovanski-1992} that relates the volume and the number of lattice points in a smooth lattice polytope.

 Our second main result is that far more general pairs of zonotopal spaces with nice properties can be constructed than the ones that were previously known.
 We define a new combinatorial structure called forward exchange matroid.
 A forward exchange matroid is an ordered matroid together with a subset of its set of bases that satisfies a weak version of the basis exchange axiom.
 This is the underlying structure of the generalised zonotopal $\Dcal$-spaces and $\Pcal$-spaces that we introduce.
+Potentially related structures were very recently studied by Jos\'e Samper in a combinatorial context \cite{samper-fpsac-toappear-2016}.

 All objects mentioned so far are part of what we call the continuous theory.
-If the list $X$ lies in a lattice (\eg $\Z^d$), an even wider spectrum of mathematical objects appears.
+If the list $X$ is contained in a lattice (\eg $\Z^d$), an even wider spectrum of mathematical objects appears.
 We call this the discrete theory.
 Every object in the continuous theory has a discrete analogue: vector partition functions correspond to box splines and toric arrangements correspond to hyperplane arrangements.
-The local pieces of the vector partition function are quasi-polynomials that span the discrete Dahmen-Micchelli space $\DM(X)$.
-Both theories are nicely explained in the recent book by Corrado De Concini and Claudio Procesi \cite{concini-procesi-book}.
-The combinatorics of the discrete case is captured by arithmetic matroids which were very recently introduced by Luca Moci and Michele D'Adderio \cite{moci-adderio-2011,moci-tutte-2012}.
+The local pieces of the vector partition function are quasi-polynomials that span the discrete Dahmen--Micchelli space $\DM(X)$.
+Both theories are nicely explained in the recent book by Corrado De~Concini and Claudio Procesi \cite{concini-procesi-book}.
+The combinatorics of the discrete case is captured by arithmetic matroids which were recently introduced by Luca Moci and Michele D'Adderio \cite{moci-adderio-2013,moci-tutte-2012}.